Earned Value Management Tutorial

 The planned value of the work is a time distributed data that can be obtained from the work schedule.
 Therefore a well-prepared work schedule with the help of Work Breakdown Structure provides categorized data for the planned value.

 The critical path of the project determines the project’s duration and the completion date.
 If the critical path is realistic, the planned value and earned value calculations will be accurate.
 The planned value may be the allocation of the total budgeted cost of the project or the quantities such as manhour.
+It is an important metric of Earned Value Management.

 Actual Cost (AC)